dyalog-training/2023-TP1b/README.md

 ## Running tests from the command line

-The source directory contains a test runner that enable us to trigger the tests from the command line:
+The source directory contains a test runner that enables us to trigger the tests from the command line:

 ```
 % dyalog -b -s LOAD=src
 ```
 That command exits with a 0 if all went OK, and 11 otherwise.

 ## Build the docker container